Key takeaways:

 Potato chips

-While these may be tasty, they come with some health risks — especially for the prostate.
+While these foods may be tasty, they come with risks for your overall health — and for the prostate specifically.
 When researchers pooled data from multiple studies, they found that people who ate more fried food had a 35% increased rate of prostate cancer.
-Other studies have found similar results, too.
+Other research has found similar results.

-Fried food tends to be high in saturated fat, which can be particularly harmful for many aspects of health.
-But not all fat is bad for you.
+Fried food is also high in saturated fat, which increases “bad” LDL (low-density lipoprotein) cholesterol — a risk factor for heart disease.
+But keep in mind that not all fat is bad for you.
 Some healthy fats — like polyunsaturated fats — may actually improve prostate health.
-Omega-3 fatty acids, for example, are linked to a reduction in prostate tumor growth.
-Foods containing omega-3 fat include oily fish, nuts and seeds, and plant oils (like soybean oil).
+For example, omega-3 fatty acids are linked to a reduction in prostate tumor growth.
+Foods containing omega-3s include oily fish, nuts, seeds, and plant oils (like soybean oil).

 More research is needed on the connection between different types of meat and prostate health.
-But one review of the relevant research shows a potential link between processed meats and prostate cancer.
-Although it did not seem to raise someone’s risk by a lot.
+One review of the relevant research shows a potential link between processed meats and prostate cancer.
+But it may not raise the risk by a lot.

 Another study found a positive correlation between processed meat consumption and prostate cancer.
 This means that the more processed meats you eat, the higher your risk of contracting prostate cancer.